0

 Chin Strap Beard: The chin strap beard is a masterpiece of the art of beards.
 It winds in a thin strip symmetrically from hairline to hairline and in the middle softly snuggles up to the chin.
 If you want to shape this chin beard type, you should have a steady hand and ideally an even beard growth.
 Dark hair forms an especially nice contrast.

-Chin Curtain: The crazed brother of the chin strap.
-It, too, traces the shape of the face but has more volume and looks much more natural.
+Chin Curtain: The brother of the chin strap, this, too, traces the shape of the face but has more volume and looks much more natural.
 In comparison to its soft perfectionist brother, the beard care for the chin curtain is a breeze.
 The result, however, will cause a storm.

-Henriquatre: For those that want more than ‘just’ a chin beard, consider this royally inspired chin beard style.
+Henriquatre: For those who want more than ‘just’ a chin beard, consider this royally inspired chin beard style .
 The round-the-mouth beard is both masculine and soft and especially well-suited to angular faces.
-If you have a versatile trimmer like the OneBlade, you can shave its inner and outer edges precisely and from time to time trim it to an even length.
+If you have a versatile trimmer like the OneBlade, you can shave its inner and outer edges precisely and, from time to time, trim it to an even length.

 A young brown-haired man shaves the hair on his neck with a Philips razor.